ygivenx/HardCopy/PRIVACY_POLICY.md

-# Privacy Policy for HardCopy
+# Privacy Policy for ClikCopy

 **Last Updated: December 27, 2025**

 ## Overview

-HardCopy ("we," "our," or "the app") is committed to protecting your privacy.
+ClikCopy ("we," "our," or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we handle your data when you use our iOS application.

 ## Data Collection

 ### What We Collect

-HardCopy is designed with privacy in mind.
+ClikCopy is designed with privacy in mind.
 We collect and process:

 1. **Camera Data**: When you use the scan feature, the app temporarily processes images from your device's camera to perform optical character recognition (OCR).
 These images are **never stored, uploaded, or transmitted** to any server.